Jesse Gillis "J G" Whitfield (1915-2006)

 Biography

-After serving in the Air Force during World War II, he formed the Gospel Melody Quartet in 1947.
-Glen Allred joined the group in 1952, with Les Beasley coming on board the following year.
-In 1954, Whitfield changed the group name to the Florida Boys.
+After serving in the Air Force during World War II, Whitfield formed the Gospel Melody Quartet in 1946.
+Glen Allred joined the group in 1952 with Les Beasley coming on board the following year.
+In the mid-1950s, Whitfield changed the group name to the Florida Boys after concert promoter Wally Fowler began introducing them as "those boys from Florida with sand in their shoes and a song in their hearts."

 After his first wife died in a car wreck, Whitfield remarried in 1958.
 He quit singing with the Florida Boys that year but continued to own the group for several years.

-Two years later, he got the itch to sing again and formed The Messengers with his brother Joe and sister-in-law Sue.
-That group’s name later became the Dixie Echoes.
+Two years later, he got the itch to sing again and formed The Messengers with his half-brother Joe Whitfield and sister-in-law Sue.
+A couple of years later, he changed the group name to the Dixie Echoes.

 Along with the Florida Boys, Whitfield helped launch the black and white Gospel Song Shop program on television which set the stage for the highly popular Gospel Singing Jubilee in the years that followed.
 During this same time period, Whitfield was also gaining experience as a concert promoter across the South and helping to launch the careers of many up-and-coming groups in the process.
 He formed Jubilee Enterprises in 1966, selling records, songbooks, and sheet music.